Castles of Bellinzona: An associate of the Swiss Confederation

 In 1499 nearly one and a half centuries of Milanese rule ended with the invasion of Milan by Louis XII of France.
 He captured Bellinzona and fearing an attack by the Swiss, fortified Castelgrande with 1000 troops.
 Throughout the winter of 1499/1500 unrest in Bellinzona grew, until January when an armed revolt of the citizens of Bellinzona drove the French troops from the city.
 Following the capture of Ludovico Sforza in April 1500 and seeking protection from France, Bellinzona joined the Swiss Confederation on April 14, 1500.
-Bellinzona would remain under the joint administration of Uri, Schwyz and Unterwalden until the creation of the Helvetic Republic after the Napoleonic invasion of Switzerland in 1798.
+Bellinzona would remain under the joint administration of Uri, Schwyz and Unterwalden until the creation of the Helvetic Republic after the French invasion of Switzerland in 1798.
 Now that Bellinzona's castles were no longer needed to defend against the Swiss, the walls were allowed to fall into disrepair.
 When flooding in 1515 destroyed part of the Murata the damage was not repaired.
 Each canton occupied one of the three castles with a small garrison of troops and outdated artillery.